 For example, In 2015, Salesforce’s CEO, Marc Benioff was hailed as a trailblazer in social change when he took action to close the pay equity gap between men and women at his company.
 Initially, it was $3 million dollars.
 Later, it increased to $8.7 million to also address the differences in pay based on race, and ethnicity.
 Shortly thereafter, in 2016, Benioff was again touted as a leader in social change after hiring Tony Prophet, as his chief equality and recruiting officer to ensure a diversified workforce.

 With these bold efforts, greatness was expected from Salesforce but in November 2020, the Salesforce Executives were met with scrutiny in a Business Insider article for not showing progress.
 In four years, the company’s diversity numbers had barely budged.

 Why?
-Salesforce was attacking DEI using only a diversity sensitive approach.
-Diversity is the practice or quality of including people from a range of different social and ethnic backgrounds, different genders, sexual orientations, socioeconomic status, age, physical abilities, religious beliefs, political beliefs, or other ideologies etc.
+Salesforce was attacking DEI using only a diversity-sensitive approach.
+Diversity is the practice or quality of including people from a range of different social and ethnic backgrounds, different genders, sexual orientations, socioeconomic statuses, ages, physical abilities, religious beliefs, political beliefs, other ideologies, etc.

-A diversity sensitive approach focuses on the accouterments of diversity, i.e. conducting diversity training, hiring persons that look diverse, and on repairing inequities in pay or opportunity.
-Being diversity sensitive makes very important changes out there but for real transformation to occur in a culture, diversity sensitive actions must be paired with cultural competency…a change to one’s internal unconscious bias.
+A diversity-sensitive approach focuses on the accouterments of diversity, i.e. conducting diversity training, hiring persons that look diverse, and repairing inequities in pay or opportunity.
+Being diversity sensitive makes very important changes out there but for real transformation to occur in culture, diversity-sensitive actions must be paired with cultural competency…a change to one’s internal unconscious bias.